gavinlyonsrepo/pic_16F18346_projects/projects/ds1307/README.md

 and three power lines (Vdd, Vss, Vee).
 They have two additional connections (LED+ and LED- or A and K).
 In this project, a 4-pin PCF8574 Interface "backpack" board is attached to LCD.
 It is controlled via the two pin I2C bus.
 Both pins must be held logic high by pull-up resistors.
-The LCD code is in a separate library called "lcd.h".
 The Data is sent in 4-bit mode.
 The upper nibble holds the data and lower nibble of byte manipulates the control bits of LCD(enable and register select).